 The Department of History offers a PhD program in History.
-The program prepares the student in three selected fields of study: two fields of history (called the first field and the second field) and one field in another discipline (called the third or outside field).
-Students indicate their choice of the first field at the time of application to the program, and they decide upon the second and outside fields by the end of the first year of study.
+The program prepares the student in four selected fields of study: Three fields of history (called the first, second, and third field) and one field in another discipline (called the outside field).
+Students indicate their choice of the first field at the time of application to the program, and they decide upon the second, third, and outside fields by the end of the first year of study.

 Source: Berkeley Academic Guide